-In the Hispanic folklore of Mexico and Texas, tales are told of a strange shapeshifting witch known as La Lechuza.
-In Spanish, the word lechuza simply means “owl.”
+In the Hispanic folklore of Mexico and Texas, tales are told of a strange shapeshifting witch known as La Lechusa.
+In Spanish, the word lechusa (also spelled lechuza) simply means “owl.”
 To those who believe the stories, she is known as the “Witch Bird.”
-According to legend, La Lechuza was once a curandera (someone who practices black magic) who, after being exposed as a witch (or bruja), was killed by the angry and frightened townspeople.
+According to legend, La Lechusa was once a curandera (someone who practices white magic) who, after being exposed as a witch (or bruja), was killed by the angry and frightened townspeople.
 Folklore says that she returned from beyond the grave as a ghost to seek revenge upon those who murdered her in the form of a human-sized bird with a woman’s face.
 Sometimes, she is the ghost of a woman who was widowed by a man who remarried, or was the devoted wife of an unfaithful husband.
 At least, that’s what they say.

-Ironically, it is said by some that not all Lechuza are evil, or even bad.
+Ironically, it is said by some that not all Lechusa are evil, or even bad.
 Some only go after those who have done harm to others.
 But, as the people of the border say, “Las lechuzas, por regular, no son peligrosas.”
 What does this mean?
-That La Lechuza is not dangerous.
+That La Lechusa is not dangerous.
 Normally.

 I would like to thank my good friend Jaime Gallinar (aka Cryptid Hunter) for introducing me to this strange creature the other day.
 He provided resources and information for me when I needed it.
 Thanks, Jaime!
 I owe you one, man!